-Investments where fair value is measured using the net asset value ("NAV") per share have no readily determinable fair value and have been to be calculated consistent with Financial Accounting Standards Board principles for investment companies.
+Investments where fair value is measured using the net asset value ("NAV") per share have no readily determinable fair value and have been determined to be calculated consistent with the Federal Accounting Standards Board principles for investment companies.

 Where inputs used in the measurement of fair value fall into different levels of the hierarchy, fair value of the instrument in its entirety is categorized based on the lowest level input that is significant to the valuation.
 This assessment requires professional judgement and as such management of the TRGT developed a fair value committee that worked in conjunction with the plan's custodian and investment professionals to make these valuations.
-All assets held were valued individually and aggregated into classes so to be represented in the table below.
+All assets held were valued individually and aggregated into classes as represented in the table on the following page.